 There are two commandments about this misunderstood punctuation mark.
-First, hyphens must never be used interchangeably with dashes (see the "Dashes" section), which are noticeably longer.
-Second, there should never be spaces around hyphens.
+First, hyphens must never be used interchangeably with dashes (see the Dashes section), which are noticeably longer.
+Second, there should not be spaces around hyphens.

 Incorrect: 300—325 people